reactioncommerce/docs/guides/shop-managers-guide/21-creating-organizing-products.md

 - Customize the product’s social sharing messages under the **Social** card.
 - Add tags by clicking on the **+** button in the **Tags** card.
 Select tags from the dropdown menu in the dialog, and then click **Add tags to products**.
 (See the [Tags and Navigation documentation](/open-commerce/docs/tags-navigation) for further information on creating new tags.)

-Make sure to click **Save changes** on each card where you have entered the new information.
+Be sure to click **Save changes** for each card where you've entered new information.

 Once you’re finished, make your product visible by clicking the **⋯** button next to its name and then clicking **Make Visible**.
-This creates the product, but it can’t be published yet—to be publishable, it will need to have at least one variant.
+This creates the product, but you'll still need to add at least one variant before you can publish it.

 ## Configure a variant
 Variants allow you to create different versions of the same base product.
 Because it’s mandatory to have at least one variant to publish a product, every product comes filled with one default, required variant.